LuisCabantac/bini-website/README.md

 # BINI Website Concept

-A BINI website concept built with Next.js 14, Tailwind CSS and YouTube Data API v3.
+Website concept for BINI, showcasing their music, videos, and upcoming events.

 ## Screenshots